Trikaldarshi/SSL_AWE/README.md

 ## prepara metadata for training
 Already prepared metadata is available at in **/metadata** folder OR \
-Use the code 'python prepare_metadata.py' to get train_metadata.csv, dev_metadata.csv, and test_metadata.csv for all the langauges separately.
+Use the code ```python prepare_metadata.py``` to get train_metadata.csv, dev_metadata.csv, and test_metadata.csv for all the langauges separately.
 Change the paths in the code for various languages.